Welcome to today's edition of the Rush 24-7 podcast.

 They want the photo up.

-They're just there are too many unknowns.
+There are too many unknowns.

 And Trump is too big an outsider.

-You cannot, and I've maintained this from the beginning, you cannot analyze this campaign as you would a traditional campaign with two political professionals in it, because one of the candidates is not a political professional and doesn't have the appeal that a political professional appeals.
+You cannot analyze this campaign as you would a traditional campaign with two political professionals in it, because one of the candidates is not a political professional and doesn't have the appeal that a political professional appeals.

 Trump's appeal is entirely different from that of a political professional.

-And therefore I think it's hard to track.
+And therefore, I think it's hard to track.

-It's hard to gauge, it's hard to measure.
+It's hard to measure.

-And they're doing their best in the drive-by in the mainstream media to do all that, to analyze it and make sense of it, but I don't think they can.
+And they're doing their best in the drive-by and the mainstream media to do all that, to analyze it and make sense of it.

 I mean, one of the candidates literally has nothing to do with anything that's going on in the country in terms of government or politics.